rmilrad/mobile-challenge/README.md

 - `value` denotes the value to query for
 - `…` denotes that there can be any number of query parameters

-The communication method that is used to communicate with the contact is of your choosing.
-We would suggest using email and setting headers to align the communication with conversations, but that is up to you.

 ## Where to concentrate your effort
 In a microservices application, there are many areas that need to be developed.
-While implementing the minimum requirements, please feel to implement one or more items in these areas.
-Please do not feel limited to these areas if you would like to add your take on microservice development.
+Working software is always top priority, however, so meet the minimum requirements.
+Should you want to go above and beyond the minimum requirements, please feel free to add to your submittal either via code or via documentation in [common mark][commonmark] compliant documentation.

+Suggestions for items that could be expanded upon:
+- search routes with searching on specific paramters
 - Error handling
   - Which HTTP Codes should be returned and under which circumstances?
   - Should the user of the API get more information than an HTTP status code?
   - Do integration tests reflect these error conditions?
   - etc.
+- wrapping your service(s) in docker containers
 - Debug statements
 - [TDD]
 - Service security